D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 You have an existig **Azure File Network File System v4.1 (NFSv4.1)** share.
 This uses LRS.

-The company wants to inprove redundancy of teh file share and has asked you to migrate the existing files from LRS to ZRS.
+The company wants to inprove redundancy of the file share and has asked you to migrate the existing files from LRS to ZRS.

 What should you do?